 Kyllonen Family Mission

-Billy, Beth, and our five children have been serving as full-time missionaries for the last two years.
+Billy, Beth, and our five children have been serving as full-time missionaries for the last three years.
 God has been doing incredible things.
 He’s opening many doors of opportunity to see more fruit and expand the work.

 As things continue to grow, we cant help but wonder…